jc21/docker-registry-ui/README.md

 ### Creating a full Docker Registry Stack with this UI

 By far the easiest way to get up and running.
-Take all the files in the `docs/full-stack` example folder, put them on your Docker host and run:
+Refer to the example [docker-compose.yml](https://github.com/jc21/docker-registry-ui/blob/master/doc/full-stack/docker-compose.yml) example file, put it on your Docker host and run:

 ```bash
 docker-compose up -d